GLOBAL MARKETS-Setback in U.S. fiscal talks rattles shares, euro

 leaders and President Barack Obama must try to move on from his

-failed "plan B," but he did not outline a clear path forward.
+failed "plan B." He did not outline a clear path forward on

 "The markets are becoming extremely nervous as time is